Skip to main content

 Lodge L410 Pre-Seasoned Sportsman's Charcoal Grill

-It did a fantastic job of infusing smoky flavor into our burgers and bone-in chicken, and adding coals was as easy as tossing them in through the fire door built into the grill’s body.
-It was just as easy to control the heat with the sliding draft door located underneath the unit.
+It did a fantastic job of infusing smokey flavor into our burgers and bone-in chicken.
+Adding coals is as easy as tossing them in through the fire door built into the grill’s body.
+It was just as easy to control the heat with the sliding draft door underneath the unit.

-Because it’s made from cast iron, this grill was super simple to clean, too; just wash it with warm, soapy water, dry it to prevent it from rusting, and apply a thin coat of oil to keep the grates seasoned.
+Because it’s cast iron, this grill is super simple to clean.
+Just wash it with warm, soapy water and dry it to prevent it from rusting.
+Lastly, apply a thin coat of oil to season the grates.

-It was missing a few features to earn our top pick, though.
+It’s missing a few features to earn our top pick, though.
 It was smaller than most of the grills, maxing out at four burgers.
-Plus, it’s heavy (about 30 pounds), and it doesn’t have a lid, making it impossible to turn it into a mini smoker without jerry-rigging it with aluminum foil.
+Plus, it’s heavy, weighing about 30 pounds.
+It also doesn’t have a lid, making it difficult to turn it into a mini smoker.

 Pros